-- 1. From the PCE web console menu, choose Rulesets and Rules > Rulesets.
+- From the PCE web console menu, choose Rulesets and Rules > Rulesets.
 The Rulesets page appears. - 2.
+Click Add.

-Click Add. - 3.
-Enter a name for the ruleset. - 4.
-Select Application, Environment, and Location labels for the ruleset.
-These three labels define the scope for your ruleset, which is the range or boundary of your ruleset.
+- 3. Enter a name for the ruleset. - 4.
+Select the labels for the ruleset: Application, Environment, Location, or any custom label types you have defined using Flexible Labels.

+These labels define the scope for your ruleset, which is the range or boundary of your ruleset.
 The scope defines the workloads affected by this ruleset, which is all workloads that share the same labels in the scope.